nathaneastwood/fablore/src/main-story/04-monarch/harbinger-of-the-abyss.md

 The fourth of Blasmophet's creatures was an abomination, with great, bulbous bodies, multitudes of limbs armed with prodigious claws, sprouting extra bodies from their backs or sporting layers of toxic flesh.
 Their mouths were lined with hundreds of teeth, ready to devour their prey; they were killing machines fuelled by the need to consume.
 Levia attacked them mercilessly, using her speed and strength to her advantage, bludgeoning them and mutilating their limbs until they could no longer move, and she could bring them to their knees.
 Some attempted to consume her, but Levia persisted, tearing them apart from the inside out.

-The fifth and final class of Blasmophet's creatures were the beasts of old, colossal and unyielding—yet Levia used their size against them, climbing their amorphous forms and ripping out great chunks of flesh, devouring them piece by piece, claiming their power one mouthful at a time.
+The fifth and final class of Blasmophet's creatures were the beasts of old, colossal and unyielding-yet Levia used their size against them, climbing their amorphous forms and ripping out great chunks of flesh, devouring them piece by piece, claiming their power one mouthful at a time.
 Yet still she hungered, consuming more and more until she finally had the strength she needed to face Blasmophet's Harbinger.

 Devoratum lingered at the centre of Blasphema, watching over the empty throne.
 Almost four times her height, the colossal fiend towered above her, its grey, fleshy body twisted and misshapen.
 Dozens of eyes sprouted from the top of its body, reddened and glistening in the light, their dilated pupils locked onto Levia.
 Multitudes of slender, frog-like limbs supported its immense weight, allowing it to scuttle along the earth like a centipede.
 A gash in the front of its body constituted a kind of mouth, opening to reveal a great, gaping chasm lined with hundreds of razor-sharp fangs, its dozens of tentacle-like tongues covered in a corrosive saliva.